SparseLinearAlgebra/spbla/docs/joss/paper.md

 for implementing algorithms in the language of the linear algebra.
 `SuiteSparse` [@article:suite_sparse_for_graph_problems] is a reference implementations of the `GraphBLAS API` for CPU computation.
-It is mature and fully featured library with number of bindings for other programming languages, such `pygraphblas` [@pygraphblas] for Python programming.
+It is mature and fully featured library with number of bindings for other programming languages, such as `pygraphblas` [@pygraphblas] for Python programming.

 GPGPU's utilization for data analysis and for linear algebra operations is a promising